liferay/liferay-docs/userGuide/en/chapters/01-what-is-liferay.markdown

 For example, you can define *metadata sets*, which are groups of fields describing attributes of a file.
 One of these that ships with the product is called *meeting metadata*, and it contains fields such as Meeting Name, Date, Time, Location, Description, and Participants.
 This is a generic set of fields that go together and that you'd want to use as a group.
 You can create as many of these as you want.

 For files, you can define *document types*.
-These are how users add files to the system.
-For example, you might create a document type called Meeting Minutes.
+They provide a more natural way of working with files.
+For example, you might create a document type called Meeting Minutes, because this is how we as humans conceptualize our documents.
+It doesn't really matter whether it's a Microsoft Word document, an HTML file, or a text file--the document contains meeting minutes.
 Once you've created the document type, you can attach the Meeting Metadata set that contains many of the fields you'd want, and you can also add extra fields, such as a field for action items.
 When users want to add a file containing their notes for meeting minutes, they can also add all the relevant metadata about the meeting (such as the time, location, and action items).
+This captures the context information that goes with the document, and it provides a much more natural way of working with documents.

 Of course, the system goes much further than this.
 Folders can be set so that only certain document types can be added to them.
 Workflow rules can also be added to folders to run files through an approval process that you define.
 In short, Liferay's file-based content management system gives you all the features you need to manage and share files in a group.